Open enrollment begins on November 1st and will continue until January 15th.

 And a few more facts that you should know about the ACA:

-- Health plans must cover maternity, pediatric dental/vision and birth control pills
+- Health plans must cover maternity, pediatric dental/vision and certain birth control pills

 - There are NO lifetime limits on ACA Compliant plans